MichalisPanayides/Talks/Annual Review/Story Board.md

 - Getting performance measures we need $\pi$
 - Solving the following equations where ...

-- State probabilities for larger such model
+- Heatmap of state probabilities for larger such model
-- System is mostly in states (0,2) - (0,6)
+- System is mostly in states (0,2) - (0,5)

 - Waiting time with $\pi$.
 - Recursive formula